NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 A practical rule is to introduce Reflection only when failure data shows that single-pass generation is not meeting the required standard.
 In those cases, the pattern can improve reliability, but only if the review criteria and termination conditions are explicit.

-Pattern 2: Plan and Solve (The Roadmap Architect)
+Pattern 2: Plan and Solve (Task to Agent Pattern)

 AI planning pattern diagram showing prompt input, planning stage, task generation, execution by a single-task agent, and iterative replanning based on results.